xbokmd/plastilinn/docs/xBoK/sections/profile_Name_-_Relationship.md

 # #profile Name - Relationship
 - ## 🔍 Definition
   - Relationship that we maintain with our stakeholders, which can be personal, automated, self-service, etc.
-- ## 📰 Content type (relationship)
+- ## 📰 Content type (#relationship)
-  - Content is of type text.

-  - Content uses the following classes:
+  - Content is of type text and uses the following classes: #relationship
-    - relationship

 - ## 🔑 Keys